 Most of the time, during the peak season, they live right in the fields.
 Once the blooming season is over, they move to other places nearby were the bees can find wildflowers.

 Another thing you’ll notice while walking along the fields is the warmth of the Chinese people.
 Don’t be surprised if they will ask you to take some pictures with them: they love meeting foreigners.
 Just get used to it because it will happen many times.

 How to get to Luoping and useful reminders

-- The best view is from one of the many hills.
+- The best view of the landscape is from the top of the hills.
 Choose one and hike it.
 Recently the local government built a wooden staircase to get to the top of one of the tallest hills.

 Remember that the internet in China is censored so you can’t use Gmail, Youtube, Facebook, Instagram, Twitter, etc. If you really need to use one of those websites you need a VPN.
 I use ExpressVPN since it’s one of the most reliable VPN available.
 Here you can find 5 reasons to always use a VPN.

 - Bring a good camera, several SD cards, and a tripod.
 You’ll need them.
 Better if you have a drone because it will allow you to take unique pictures.

 Here’s another article that talks about Luoping.